RSRamKumar/dbt_data_modeling_project/README.md

-This project demonstrates a modern data warehouse on **Snowflake** using **dbt** for data modeling and transformation.
+This project demonstrates a modern data warehouse on **Snowflake** using **dbt** for data modeling and transformation, testing, and documentation.

-The Jaffle Shop dataset (a fictitious e-commerce store) to model sales transactions into a star schema with fact and dimension tables is used.
+The dataset is based on the Jaffle Shop (a fictitious e-commerce store) and is modeled into a **star schema** with fact and dimension tables, plus aggregated marts for business analytics.

 ## 🏗️ Architecture